rootslab/sermone/Readme.md

 /*
  * Encode a Redis command.
  *
- * NOTE: 'cmd' and 'key' arguments should be strings.
+ * NOTE: 'cmd' and 'key' arguments should be strings, however,
+ * for convenience, 'key' is converted to String before encoding,
+ * then you can use Numbers for keys without problems.
  *
  * It returns an hash:
  * {